godotengine/godot-docs/tutorials/shading/shading_reference/shading_language.rst

 This is rarely needed in the vertex processor function (where full precision is needed most of the time), but is often useful in the fragment processor.

-Keep in mind that some architectures (mainly mobile) benefit a lot from this, but are also restricted (conversion between precisions has a cost).
-Please read the relevant documentation on the target architecture to find out more.
-In all honesty though, mobile drivers are buggy, so, to stay out of trouble, make simple shaders without specifying precision unless you *really* need to.
+Some architectures (mainly mobile) can benefit greatly from this, but may have downsides such as additional overhead of conversion between precisions.
+Refer to the documentation of the target architecture for further information.
+In many cases, mobile drivers cause inconsistent or unexpected behaviour and it is best to avoid specifying precision unless necessary.

 Arrays
 ------